tigersoldier/company-lsp/README.md

 ## Customization

  * `company-lsp-cache-candidates`: Can be set to `'auto`, `t`, or `nil`.

+    When set to `'auto`, company-lsp caches the completion.
+It sends incremental completion requests to the server if and only if the cached results are incomplete.
+The candidate list may not be sorted or filtered as the server would for cached completion results.

-When set to `'auto`, candidates will not be cached if the server returns incomplete completion list.
-When set to `t`, company caches the completion candidates and filters the candidates as completion progresses.
-If set to `nil`, each incremental completion triggers a completion request to the language server.
+    When set to `t`, company-mode caches the completion.
+It won't send incremental completion requests to the server.

+    When set to `nil`, results are not cached at all.
+The candidates are always sorted and filtered by the server.
+Use this option if the server handles caching for incremental completion or sorting/matching provided by the server is critical.
  * `company-lsp-async`: When set to non-nil, fetch completion candidates asynchronously.
  * `company-lsp-enable-snippet`: Set it to non-nil if you want to enable snippet